davidwmartin/dwm_anim/readme.md

 ### "Live" / "Sketch" mode

+View canvas in standard browser as a webpage, for working on your animations.

 Start server as normal, open standard browser, make sure var toVid is set to false when animation kicks off.
 Edit in browser to your heart's content.

 ### "Export" mode

+Open page, step through preset number of frames, saving each one, with the goal of concatenating those into a video file.

 Start server, make sure toVid = true when you hit page (likely w/headless browser in the future).
 This creates all your frames in "output" directory